splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 .. _logs-LOconnect-usecase:

 ************************************************************************************************************************
-Use case: Troubleshoot failures in online purchases with Log Observer Connect
+Use case: Troubleshoot workflow failures with Log Observer Connect
 ************************************************************************************************************************